Trojans Korfball Club: 2005–06

 This was the first season that Trojans believed they had a genuine chance at winning the league title.
-They felt that this season would be their coming of age and, finally, the potential shown by the group for so long would be realised and put into practice.

 Their first match of the season was to be against the current National League Champions Invicta, who hosted a team full of international players (including Trojans' coach).
 Despite holding their own early on, a couple of costly errors allowed the game to get away from them and they ended up losing out 11–9.

-Trojans took heart from running the League Champions so close and the performance in general, something which held them in good stead for the rest of the season.
+The competitiveness of the Trojans in relation to the League Champions and the performance in general created momentum going forward for the season.

 They went on to record double wins against the likes of Croydon, Nomads, Bec, Kwiek & Nottingham and even managed a 9–9 draw against Mitcham in an exhilarating finale (2 goals were scored in the final 30 seconds, first Mitcham and then Trojans with the leveller right at the whistle).
 This was the first time Trojans had ever managed more than a loss against their London rivals.

 Just when they thought that performance couldn't be bettered, they managed to defy the odds and defeat Invicta 11–10 in their 2nd to last league match and in doing so gave the title to Mitcham.

 Trojans ended the season in 3rd place again, only 1 point behind Invicta in 2nd and 5 behind the winners Mitcham.
 There was disappointment that they didn't improve on their overall league position from the previous season but the improvements were there in the performances against the top 2 teams.

 Once again, Trojans qualified for the Europa Shield 2006, this year being played in Selm, Germany.

 Determined to finally get their European credentials underway despite 2 previous lacklustre outings, Trojans travelled to Germany, riding off the confidence gained from their ability to mix it with the best in England.